top of page

 4. Single Leg Glute Bridge

-Why it helps: Builds hip stability and improves running mechanics.
+Why It Helps: This exercise builds hip stability and improves running mechanics.

-• Push through the heel of the bent leg to lift hips
+• Push through the heel of the bent leg to lift your hips.

 5. Foam Rolling (Calves and Soleus)

-Why it helps: Improves tissue mobility and reduces muscle tension
+Why It Helps: Foam rolling improves tissue mobility and reduces muscle tension.

 Case Study: Jake, 29, Recreational Runner with Shin Splints

 Jake was training for a half-marathon and increased his weekly volume too quickly.
-He developed bilateral shin pain and could no longer complete his long runs.
+As a result, he developed bilateral shin pain and could no longer complete his long runs.

-Outcome: Pain-free running by week 6.
-Jake completed his race 8 weeks later with no recurrence.
+Outcome: Jake was back to pain-free running by week six.
+He completed his race eight weeks later with no recurrence of pain.

 Frequently Asked Questions